Grounded in learning, lived experience, and the realities of migration in Scotland.

 This Migration Policy Scotland event hosted two expert panel discussions on the experiences and support needs of EU nationals in Scotland.

-Alongside Sabir Zazai, Scottish Refugee Council and Dan Fisher, Geographer, MPS Director, Sarah Kyambi, took part in this panel at the Scottish Parliaments Festival of Politics
+Alongside Sabir Zazai, CEO, Scottish Refugee Council and Dan Fisher, Geographer, MPS Director, Sarah Kyambi, took part in this panel at the Scottish Parliaments Festival of Politics

 This Migration Policy Scotland event brought together expertise on migration and on the Scottish economy and business to assess the impacts of UK’s new immigration system in Scotland.
 How have businesses and the economy been impacted by the UK’s new immigration system?
 How have they responded?
 What are the benefits and challenges of the new system and how could any negative impacts be mitigated?